 Australia is my home patch and the one I’ve traversed continually from those early summers ferrying across to our island state.
-Over the years I’ve learnt two major things;
+Along with my experience, over the years I’ve learnt two major things;

 1) How utterly and endlessly amazing and inspiring the world is.
 This appreciation stemmed not necessarily from exploring the great outdoors but through picking up a book by David Suzuki, ‘Time to Change’.
 As I read on my lunch breaks surrounded by a storeroom of TV’s and sound systems I realised that by increasing my knowledge of landscapes I would build a stronger appreciation for them;

 2) That everyone can make a positive change in their life that will make a difference in how the world ends up.
 Be you big or small, wealthy doctor or base wage retail store-man (like I once was) – everyone can take the little steps that lead to huge changes in the world around them.